Micronutrient Levels And Thyroid Functions In Scarring Alopecias: Do They Play A Role In Disease Pathogenesis?

 TLDR Micronutrient levels and thyroid function likely don't affect scarring alopecias.

-This study investigated the potential roles of serum ferritin, folate, vitamin B12, vitamin D levels, and thyroid function markers in the pathogenesis of scarring alopecias by comparing 68 patients with scarring alopecia to 68 healthy controls.
-The results showed no statistically significant differences in the levels of these micronutrients and thyroid function markers between the two groups, suggesting that these factors may not play a significant role in the disease pathogenesis of scarring alopecias.
-The study included a predominantly female patient group with a mean age of 47.25 years and various diagnoses, including lichen planopilaris and frontal fibrosing alopecia.
+The study investigated the potential roles of serum ferritin, folate, vitamin B12, vitamin D levels, and thyroid function markers in the pathogenesis of scarring alopecias by comparing 68 patients with scarring alopecia to 68 healthy controls.
+The results showed no statistically significant differences in the levels of these micronutrients and thyroid function markers between the two groups.
+This suggests that these factors may not play a significant role in the pathogenesis of scarring alopecias.
+The study included a predominantly female patient group with various types of scarring alopecia, and it was ethically approved.

 Discuss this study in the Community →